shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides.md

 ### Requirements

+- Understanding of the fundamentals of Python programing.
 - A project with an advanced configuration.
-If you havent setup a configuration before you can follow the ["Getting started with configurations"](need link) guide.
+If you haven't setup a configuration before you can follow the ["Getting started with configurations"](need link) guide.

 ### Steps